 - Toss the shallots in the oil and fry for about 7-9 minutes.

-Now we’re ready to make the stovetop pumpkin mac and cheese!
+Now we’re ready to make the stovetop pumpkin macaroni and cheese!

-How to Make Stovetop Pumpkin Mac and Cheese with Kale and Crispy Shallots:
+Quick Guide: How to Make Stovetop Pumpkin Mac and Cheese

-I prefer to use a Dutch oven for a lot of my stovetop cooking, regardless if the dish is going into the oven.
-So I make stovetop mac and cheese in one too, but any medium sauce-pot will do.
-This simple mac and cheese recipe without flour can be made in one pot.
-Non-stick is especially helpful here.
+I like to use a Dutch oven for a lot of stovetop cooking, regardless if the dish is going into the oven.
+So, I make stovetop mac and cheese in one too, but any medium sauce-pot will do.
+This simple recipe can be made in one pot.
+Non-stick or enameled pot is especially helpful here.
+In summary, here’s how to make it (see recipe card below for full details):

-- Cook the pasta until al dente’.
-Two minutes before the pasta is done, plunge the kale in with the pasta (double duty).
+- First, cook the pasta until al dente’.
+Right before the pasta is done, plunge the kale in with the pasta (double duty).
 Remove the kale to cool, drain the pasta.

-- In the same pot, whisk whole cream or unsweetened Homemade Cashew Milk, pumpkin, garlic and herbs.
+- Next, in the same pot, whisk whole cream or unsweetened homemade cashew milk, pumpkin puree, garlic and herbs.
 Stir until just steaming and starting to bubble.
-Remove from heat and s l o w l y, a small handful at a time, whisk in the cheese.
-Add a new handful after the one prior has completely melted.
+Remove from heat and s l o w l y, whisk in the cheese.
 Do not attempt to rush this (get in my belly) or the sauce could break.

 This stovetop mac and cheese is so simple and comes together quick!
 The key, is low heat and s l o w addition of cheese.